 To access your personal records outside of your course, you need to email Student Support.

-Learners and trainers will engage through the LMS on a regular basis to ensure a consistent approach is applied by learners and effective feedback is provided by the trainer.Work Placement
+Learners and Trainers will engage through the LMS on a regular basis to ensure a consistent approach is applied by Learners and effective feedback is provided by the Trainer.

 1. Holds the Unit of Competency you are being trained in;

-We are required to meet the requirements of the Volume of Learning for all learners, as described in the Australian Qualifications Framework (AQF) for each qualification on scope.
+It is mandatory for us to meet the requirements of the Volume of Learning for all Learners, as defined in the Australian Qualifications Framework (AQF) for each qualification on scope.
 Volume of Learning is made up of Structured (Amount of Training) plus Unstructured Learning (self-study).

-This Qualification is to be delivered via 18 months of structured and non-structured training with the minimum hours for all learning to be completed is 965 hours of structured training and 235 hours of non-structured training.
+This qualification is to be delivered via 18 months of structured training with the minimum hours for all learning to be completed is approximately 1332 hours.

-To achieve the amount of training each learner is to complete;
+To achieve the amount of training each student is to complete:

-The timeframe for existing workers will be determined after assessment of any application for Recognition of Prior Learning.
+The adjusted timeframe for industry professionals will be determined after the assessment of any application for Recognition of Prior Learning.